 Length of Service Jury service in Alamance County operates on the one-day / one-trial system.
 A new group of jurors are summoned each day of the week and, if selected to serve on a jury, a juror will serve for that day or for the duration of that trial.
 However, if a person is not selected for a trial, then their jury service will be over after that one day.
 If chosen for a jury trial that is completed before the end of the day, those jurors will return to the jury assembly area and may then be selected for service on another case.
 If not selected again, those jurors will be allowed to go home at the end of the day, having completed their jury service.
 Those jurors selected for a trial that takes several days will need to be present each day while the trial is in progress.

+The night before their service date, jurors should call the jury information line at (336) 570-5205.
 Jurors must call the number for the jury line anytime after 6:00 p.m. on the evening before the service date shown on their summons.
 A recorded message will inform jurors if their appearance will be required.
 This message will play the entire night until normal opening hours the following morning.
-Sometimes the court is able to release some or all jurors when the need for them is less than anticipated.
+Sometimes the court can release some or all jurors when the need for them is less than anticipated.

 If scheduled to report, all jurors report to the Jury Assembly Room on the 2nd floor of the J.B.
 Allen, Jr., Criminal Courthouse at 212 West Elm Street, Graham, NC 27253.
 When jurors report to the courthouse, they will be shown an orientation video that explains what to expect as a juror.
 Court staff will also give jurors additional information.
 Afterwards, all jurors present will be administered an oath.
 Jurors selected to serve on a trial will be given a juror badge to wear until they are released from jury service by the judge.
 Once a trial begins, the presiding judge will instruct jurors on their duties.